Emotion Separation and Recognition from a Facial Expression by Generating the Poker Face with Vision Transformers: Experiments

+Similar to the mask tokens introduced in MAE \cite{he2022masked}, our mask tokens $\boldsymbol{m}$ along with the position embeddings $\boldsymbol{E}_{pos}$ indicate to the generator $G$ where to ``edit'' the image patches when only the emotion-irrelevant token sequence $\boldsymbol{v_{p}}$ is provided.
+Interestingly, \textbf{\emph{the generator $G$ cannot remove emotional contents from facial images without utilizing the mask tokens $\boldsymbol{m}$}}.
+In this case, the $MCA$ module, described in Eqn. \ref{eq:comput_x}, degrades to a $MSA$ module.
+Then, we retrained our GAN model, but the adversarial training did not converge, and feature disentanglement failed.
+As a result, both $\boldsymbol{v_{e}}$ and $\boldsymbol{v_{p}}$ retained the input facial contents.
+The resulting examples generated from $\boldsymbol{v_{p}}$ are shown in the \textbf{Right} of Fig. \ref{fig:pokerface}.

+We firmly believe that \textbf{\emph{all image patches of the input face are crucial for accurate and fine-grained facial expression recognition}}.
+To validate this belief, we present a multi-task MAE (Masked Autoencoder) model for simultaneous poker face synthesis and emotion classification, as detailed in Appendix B of our supplementary material.
+During training, the multi-task MAE only observes a subset of the image tokens, resulting in inferior performance compared to PF-ViT.
+This further reinforces the effectiveness and superiority of the PF-ViT model in capturing all facial information and achieving superior performance in both poker face synthesis and emotion classification tasks.

+In our experiments, we have observed \textbf{\emph{fluctuations in FER accuracy}}.
+The varying accuracy can be attributed to several factors: 1) the current in-the-wild FER datasets, such as AffectNet \cite{mollahosseini2017affectnet} and RAF-DB \cite{li2017reliable}, are significantly class-imbalanced, 2) noisy emotion labels are prevalent in these datasets, introducing additional challenges for accurate classification, and 3) the limited size of the testing set can contribute to variations in accuracy.
+In Fig. \ref{fig:std}, we present the mean and standard deviation of the overall accuracy across 3 additional runs per dataset and per model, which are trained for the same epochs as the corresponding entries listed in Table \ref{PFViTvariants}.
+Here, we provide cross-dataset evaluations following \cite{chen2023static}.
+The PF-ViT model trained on AffectNet-8 achieves 73\% accuracy on RAF-DB, while the model trained on RAF-DB drops to 47.8\% when tested on AffectNet-8.

-\textbf{Attention Visualization}.
-We show the attention maps of our different models based on ViT-B in Fig. \ref{fig:attention}, where IN1K-ViT and MAE-ViT represent the plain ViTs pre-trained using ImageNet1K data and AffectNet data as MAEs \cite{he2022masked}, respectively.
-Here, we use GradCAM++ \cite{chattopadhay2018grad} to visualize the attention map, which is then resized to match the input size.
-It can be concluded that the proposed PF-ViT pays more attention to the global information and captures more expression details than IN1K-ViT and MAE-ViT.
+\textbf{Visualization}.
+We show the attention maps of our different models based on ViT-B in Fig. \ref{fig:attention}, where SL-ViT and MAE-ViT represent the plain ViTs pre-trained using ImageNet1K data and AffectNet-270K data, respectively, which are selected from Table \ref{ViTbaseline}.
+The attention maps are generated using \emph{GradCAM++} and resized to match the original input size.
+It can be concluded that the proposed PF-ViT pays more attention to the global information and captures more expressional details compared to SL-ViT and MAE-ViT, allowing for a comprehensive understanding of different facial expressions.
+Moreover, this characteristic helps alleviate the issue of overfitting specific facial regions cased by the dataset bias, enhancing the model's generalization capability.

+We further visualize the high-level features of the RAF-DB dataset using t-SNE in Fig. \ref{fig:tsne}.
+The feature embeddings are extracted from the penultimate layers before the classification heads of SL-ViT, MAE-ViT and PF-ViT, respectively.
+From the visualization, it can be conclude that our PF-ViT has learned more clusterable and discriminative expression features from the disentangled emotional component $\boldsymbol{v_{e}}$, leading to more accurate FER performance.